Mihály Horányi

 CO-I

-Scott received his PhD in Applied Physics from Cornell University.
+Scott Robertson received his PhD in Applied Physics from Cornell University.
 He was a professor at the University of Colorado, Boulder.

 Daniel J. Scheeres